Guidelines for Journal Authors

 There are two issues of the Journal per year.
 Authors

-services, now or in future.
-Authors are responsible for obtaining
+now or in the future.
+Authors are responsible for obtaining permission

 The Australian Review of Public Affairs is indexed by